 In October 2016, we filed a major class action lawsuit against the State of Michigan and local school districts over the systemic failure to provide an adequate education for children with disabilities in Flint.

 In the wake of the Flint water crisis, in which the population of an entire city (including approximately 30,000 children) was exposed to lead, our investigation revealed that the public school system lacks the resources, support and expertise needed to properly screen children for disabilities, to address the educational needs of children who have or are at risk of developing disabilities, and to ensure that students with disabilities are not unfairly disciplined, restrained, or excluded from public education.

 (D.R. v.
-Michigan Department of Education; ACLU Attorneys Kristin Totten, Dan Korobkin, and Kary Moss; Greg Little, Jessica Levin, and David Sciarra of the Education Law Center; Lindsay Heck and Greg Starner of White & Case.)
+Michigan Department of Education; ACLU Attorneys Kristin Totten and Dan Korobkin; Greg Little, Jessica Levin, and David Sciarra of the Education Law Center; Lindsay Heck and Greg Starner of White & Case.)